ccsyan/E.-coli-Min-system-1D-simulation/README.md

 # Instructions

 1. run c1.Min.LSA.random.para.py to get one parameter set.
 2. with the parameter set produced in the last step, get the time and position data by running c2.get.timecourse.py.
-Simulation time is 80 seconds.
+Simulation time is 140 seconds.
 3. c3.kymograph.py produces a figure with membrane MinD as the target, different cell lengths are 1.6, 1.8, ..., 2.3 micrometer.
-Time in the plot is from 40 to 80 seconds.
+Time in the plot is from 40 to 140 seconds.
-4. c4.
-#lamba.py produce a figure as lambda value vs cell length.
-This program produce better fitting result either uni-phase or bi-phasic fitting.
-#c5.Iratio.py produce a figure as Iratio vs cell length.
+4. c4.analysis.py produce a figure with three panels as the left panel is periods vs cell length, the middle panel as lambda value vs cell length and bi-phasic linear fitting.
+The right panel is showing the Iratio vs cell length.
-#c6.period.py produce a figure as oscillation preiod vs cell length.

 # References